Health Library

 Sugar Alcohols

 Sugar alcohols are a type of sweetener.
-They are used in foods labeled "sugar-free" or "no sugar added."
+They may be used in foods labeled "sugar-free" or "no sugar added."

 • Chewing gum.